 I was in my preferred seat (20J with this layout), an aisle seat on the side, at the front bulkhead.
 Since the seat was identical to my one on my flight to Atlanta, right down to its position in the cabin, I won’t repeat myself here.
 Instead, I refer you to my previous comments if you want to know what I thought of it.

 The flight was very full, with three empty seats in World Traveller Plus, although there were a few more spaces back in World Traveller.
-As always happens on busy flights, the overhead lockers quickly filled up, leading to a few pouting passengers complaining that their bags could go in a nearby overhead bin (the one advantage I can see for boarding early is to get bin space near your seat).
+As always happens on busy flights, the overhead lockers quickly filled up, leading to a few pouting passengers complaining that their bags couldn’t go in a nearby overhead bin (the one advantage I can see for boarding early is to get bin space near your seat).

 The captain announced an estimated flight time of five hours and 40 minutes (against a scheduled 6½ hours), which meant we would be landing at around 06:00.
 At 18:55 we pushed back, right on time, and went straight into the (manual) safety briefing, although at least there was only one this time (since everyone in Club World was facing in the same direction).

 We set off at 19:00 to taxi out to the runway.
 I miss the daylight flights I took from Boston, when I could see where we were going (although the good news is that they are now back on the British Airways schedule).
 We taxied past the terminal building, which I could just make out through the windows, then out onto the runways, where I switched to following our progress on the map on my phone (the TV monitor had to be stowed for takeoff).

 The pilot announced seats for takeoff at 19:05 and at 19:10 we reached the south eastern tip of the airport, before turning onto one of the southeast/northwest runways.
 At 19:15, we were off, thundering down the runway and into the air, flying over Boston and inland a little way before turning sharply to the northeast.